Eugen Weidmann: Arrest

 Officers from the Sûreté, led by a young inspector named Primborgne, eventually tracked Weidmann to the villa from a business card left at Lesobre's office.
 Arriving at his home, Weidmann found two officers waiting for him.
 Inviting them in, he then turned and fired three times at them with a pistol.
-Although they were unarmed, the wounded Sûreté men managed to wrestle Weidmann down and knocked him unconscious with a hammer, which happened to be nearby.
+Although they were unarmed, the wounded Sûreté men managed to wrestle Weidmann down and knocked him unconscious with a hammer which happened to be nearby.

-Weidmann, a highly cooperative prisoner, confessed to all his murders, including that of de Koven, the only one for which he expressed regret.
+Weidmann, a highly cooperative prisoner, confessed to all his murders, including that of De Koven, the only one for which he expressed regret.
 He is reported to have said tearfully: "She was gentle and unsuspecting. ...
 When I reached for her throat, she went down like a doll."

 The murder trial of Weidmann, Million, Blanc and Tricot in Versailles in March 1939 was the biggest since that of Henri Désiré Landru, the modern-day "Bluebeard", 18 years earlier.
-One of Weidmann's lawyers, Vincent de Moro-Giafferi, had defended Landru.
+One of Weidmann's lawyers, Vincent de Moro-Giafferi, had also defended Landru.
 Also present was the French novelist Colette, who was engaged by Paris-Soir to write an essay on Weidmann.

-Weidmann and Million received the death sentence, Blanc received a prison sentence of twenty months and Tricot was acquitted.
+Weidmann and Million received the death sentence, Blanc received a prison sentence of twenty months, and Tricot was acquitted.
 Million's sentence was later commuted to life imprisonment.